Free Kids Chore Chart Printable + 6 Tips For Success

 Below I have created a free printable chore chart in 6 different colors for you to download and use in your own home.
 The best part?
 They are editable!

-So you can download the free printable chore charts and then type in the names and chores that are best suited for your family.
+So you can download the free printable chore charts and then write the names and chores that are best suited for your family.
 Now you don’t have to worry about making a DIY chore chart and you can have a complete list of kids chores!

 I also forgot to mention that I always print my chore charts out on white cardstock and laminate them.
-Then they can just check off their chores using dry-erase markers and wipe them off at the end of the week like a dry erase board.
+Then they can just check off their chores using a dry-erase marker and wipe them off at the end of the week like a dry-erase board.
 Much less paper waste!

-Printable chore charts are a great way to teach kids responsibility and keep the house tidy at the same time.
-We hope these tips and printable chore charts can help!
+Free printable chore charts for kids are a great way to teach children responsibility and keep the house tidy at the same time.
+Print out your sheet with the free printable chore chart template in the bright colors of your choice and get started.

 Similar Posts